Visit Clérigos Tower for an excellent view of Porto - Taste Porto

 view clerigos tower

-Pssst… Join our Food & Drink Tours and discover a side of Porto that most tourists rarely see »
+Pssst… Join our Food & Drink Tours and discover a side of the Clérigos Tower that most tourists rarely see »

 Discover Porto's food secrets and have a wonderfully personal experience on our Food & Wine tasting tours